-We always first met with the founding members (1), the farmers (2) and the workers (3) of both organizations.
-Secondly, we met with external members of each organization implied in certain socio-economic dilemmas mentioned during the first interviews: others farmers (4) and private and public organization's members (5).
-Our approach was based on the sociological approach of food systems that is commonly used in agroecological research (Vanloqueren and Baret 2009; Warner 2007; Gliessman 2007; Francis et al. 2003).
-The five groups of actors were initially chosen as strategic clusters2, that is a group of people which developed the same behavior when facing a specific situation.
-These groups were established so as to respect the principle of complex triangulation3.
+We always first met with the founding members (1), the farmers (2), and the workers (3) of both organizations.
+Second, we met with external members of each organization implied in certain socioeconomic dilemmas mentioned during the first interviews: others farmers (4) and private and public organization's members (5).
+Our approach was based on the sociological approach of food systems that is commonly used in agroecological research (Francis et al. 2003; Warner 2007; Gliessman 2007; Vanloqueren and Baret 2009).
+The five groups of actors were initially chosen as strategic clusters, that is a group of people that developed the same behavior when facing a specific situation.
+These groups were established so as to respect the principle of complex triangulation.
 Triangulation imposes to cross data collected during the interviews.
-Complex triangulation suggests to vary informers depending of their relation to the issue which the interviewer is dealing with in order to include the heterogeneity of opinions as an element of the analysis (Olivier de Sardan 2008, 80).
+Complex triangulation suggests to vary informers depending of their relation to the issue that the interviewer is dealing with in order to include the heterogeneity of opinions as an element of the analysis (Olivier de Sardan 2008).

 The interviews were structured with a guide.
 The guide consists in a first introductive question followed by a list of themes to broach, according to the requirements of Blanchet and Gotman (2007).
 Regarding the organization's members, the introductive question concerned the history of individuals and the organization.
 Particular attention was paid to the understanding of actors' motivations to become part of the organization.
-Then, we developed the following themes:
+Then, we developed the following themes: modalities of production, of commercialization, of the decision making process, of financing, of collaboration and partnership and, finally, of access to knowledge.